Ancestor Search ...Find your Ancestors

 There are a number of editors available that can be used to create a home page.
 They vary in degree of how much HTML knowledge is required.

-There are some wonderful HTML tutorials on the web:
+There is a wonderful HTML tutorials on the web - HTML Goodies

 Even if you have decided not to add additional content to your page, you still may need to create an index page (the first page a web surfer sees when he visits your web site).
 This depends upon the genealogy program that you have chosen.